Holic75/KingmakerRebalance/README.md

 - Versatile performance works closer to pnp: bards can either receive a number of ranks equal to 1/2 bard level in specific skill for free and use charisma as skill stat, or choose martial performance or a masterpiece,
 - Archaelogist receives rogue talents at level 4, 8, 12, 16 and 20,
 - Polymorphs and size changes are no longer stackable,
-- Monks can now stagger opponents at level 12, blind at level 16 and paralyze at level 20 with stunning fists.
+- Monks can now stagger opponents at level 12, blind at level 16 and paralyze at level 20 with stunning fists,
+- Master Hunter ranger capstone works as standard action attack raher than a buff.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,